blueskyletters/blueskyletters.github.io/_drafts/the-silent-patient.md

 Overall, it was a fantastic experience- whatever a real thriller would do to us- chilling, enticing, anxious for the next page, and a firework but logical ending.

-I would definitely recommend this to all the mystery, thriller lovers to there!
+I would definitely recommend this to all the mystery, thriller lovers there!